Using expired fluticasone propionate is generally not recommended due to potential reduced effectiveness and safety concerns.

 Mistaken Beliefs About Expired Medications

 Many people assume that “expired” means immediately dangerous—this isn’t always true but shouldn’t be taken lightly either.
 Conversely, some believe minor past-date usage poses no harm at all.
-The truth lies somewhere in between: while serious toxicity is rare with most expired drugs including fluticasone propionate, diminished efficacy can pose significant health risks especially for chronic conditions requiring consistent control.
+The truth lies somewhere in between: while serious toxicity is not expected with many expired drugs, including fluticasone propionate, diminished efficacy can pose significant health risks, especially for chronic conditions requiring consistent control.

 Key Takeaways: Can I Use Expired Fluticasone Propionate?